Islam in Indonesia: Politics

-Although it has an overwhelming Muslim majority, the country is neither an Islamic state nor an Islamic republic, similar to that of Turkey and Kazakhstan.
 From a Pew Research Center (PEW) opinion poll in 2010, Indonesia is the only country, among the five countries surveyed with a Muslim majority population, whose citizens tend to identify more with their nationality than their religion.
 According Article 29 of Indonesia's Constitution however affirms that "the state is based on the belief in the one supreme God."
 (Note: The Indonesian Constitution provides "all persons the right to worship according to their own religion or belief" and states that "the nation is based upon belief in one supreme God."
 The Government generally respects these provisions; however, some restrictions exist on certain religious activity types and on unrecognised religions.
 The Ministry of Religious Affairs recognizes official status of six faiths: Islam, Catholicism, Protestantism, Buddhism, Hinduism, Confucianism.
 Religious organisations other than the six recognised faiths can register with the Government, but only with the Ministry for Culture and Tourism and only as social organisations.
 Atheism and agnosticism are not explicitly outlawed but socially stigmatised.)
 Over the past 50 years, many Islamic groups have opposed this secular and pluralist direction, and sporadically have sought to establish an Islamic state.
 However, the country's mainstream Muslim community, including influential social organisations such as Muhammadiyah and NU, reject the idea.
 Proponents of an Islamic state argued unsuccessfully in 1945 and throughout the parliamentary democracy period of the 1950s for the inclusion of language (the "Jakarta Charter") in the Constitution's preamble making it obligatory for Muslims to follow shari'a.